pagopa/oneidentity/README.md

 *This will specifically run both backend and frontend*

-In the other hand it is available a more ** mode which will starts all needed services to have a full One Identity instance using `docker-compose`.
+In the other hand it is available a more handy mode which will starts all needed services to have a full One Identity instance using `docker-compose`.
 More details in next chapter.

 ## Start composing
 ```shell